otrv4/otrv4/architecture-decisions/005-brace-key.md

 ### Decision

-We’ve decide to use a 3072-bit key produced by:
+We've decide to use a 3072-bit key produced by:

 1. a DH function which takes as an argument the other party’s exponent (advertised through a data message) to produce brace key.